MichalVodicka/shoutbox/README.md

 - docker
 - (optional) postgres

-Postgres can run from
+Postgres can run from docker

 ## How to run in docker

 ```
 cp template.env .env
-docker-compose up
+docker-compose up --build
 ```
 * editing .env file you can change ports and postgres username but for testing it should be sufficient
 ##how to access